ualibweb/ILLiadLive/README.md

 - `include_request_buttons.html` - contains the action buttons for the various forms
 - `include_request_cited.html` - contains the HTML for the "Where did you learn about this item?" section in the forms

+## Filling in form fields
+Some form fields are automatically filled in as soon as they appear on the page.
+This is done using the #PARAM DLL tag or with custom javascript.
+The main js file handling this is `js/parse_field_values_from_url.js`